Use our A-Z guide as a quick reference tool to help you understand the technical terms used by Pension Schemes.

-Usually in relation to Automatic-enrolment.
+Usually in relation to Auto-enrolment.
 The minimum total contribution to the scheme is usually based on your ‘qualifying earnings’.
 These are your earnings from employment, before income tax and National Insurance contributions are deducted, that fall between a lower and upper earnings limit that are set by the Government.

 Expression of wish

 Also called a Nomination form or Letter of Expressed Wishes, this is the form you must complete in order to nominate the person(s) you want to receive your lump sum death-in-service benefits.